geekan/china-coder-ranking/README.md

 # china-coder-ranking

-* Crawl github, and generate score for chinese users.
+* Crawl github, and generate score for github users.